Ledston Hall

 location Ledston, West Yorkshire

-project value £11M
+project value £15M

 Project Summary

-TGA have developed a new servicing strategy for Ledston Hall which is sympathetic to the historic nature of the building and seeks to preserve and enhance its aesthetic qualities which providing the facilities required by current legislation and expected by prospective tenants.
+TGA have developed a new servicing strategy for Ledston Hall which is sympathetic to the historic nature of the building and seeks to preserve and enhance its aesthetic qualities while providing the facilities required by current legislation and expected by prospective tenants.

 3000